 The traditional Georgian bread aka puri is an essential component on the Georgian table.

-Hint: If you go on the free walking tour, you’ll go to a bakery where you’ll be able to witness this.
+TIP: If you go on the free walking tour, you’ll go to a bakery where you’ll be able to witness the preparation of puri.

 You probably know that Georgia is famous for its wine and Georgians are very proud of this.

 All over the Old Town, you will find wine stores that offer free wine tastings.
 Hop from one to another and try as many sorts as possible.